PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/scenario-web-app-sign-user-production.md

 ---
-title: Kullanıcıları oturum açan Web uygulaması (üretime geçme)-Microsoft Identity platform
+title: Web app that signs in users (move to production) - Microsoft identity platform
-description: Kullanıcılara oturum açan bir Web uygulaması oluşturmayı öğrenin (üretime geçin)
+description: Learn how to build a web app that signs in users (move to production)
 services: active-directory
 documentationcenter: dev-center-name
 author: jmprieur